Book Reader Magazine

 This is a list of our featured author interviews.
 These authors take a few minutes out of their busy schedule to sit down and answer a few questions.
 Get to know what they are working on next and what types of books they like to read.

-Featured Author Dr Jasmine
+Featured Author Rachel Young

-Featured Interview With Dr Jasmine
+Featured Interview With Rachel Young

 Tell us a little about yourself.
 Where were you raised?
 Where do you live now?